 What if two people choose to be the same animal i.e. there are two elephants in the same group?

 The answer is that it is not important the actual order they actually end up in.
-As long as this activity acts as a good ice breaker and gets everyone laughing and having fun than this activity has done its job.
+As long as this activity acts as a good icebreaker and gets everyone laughing and having fun then this activity has done its job.

 2. The ‘I Would Prefer Dilemna’ Ice Breaker